Back to Blogs

 As well as unique and award-winning independent restaurants and eateries, Bury St Edmunds has a host of well-loved national restaurants.

 These include Byron Burger and Wagamama at the arc shopping centre.
-Bills, Pizza Express, Giggling Squid, Prezzo, and Cote Brasserie in Abbeygate Street.
-While being part of a national chain, the new Damson & Wilde in Bury St Edmunds is the first eaterie of a new brand by City Pub Company.
+Pizza Express, Giggling Squid, Prezzo, and Cote Brasserie in Abbeygate Street.

 Edmundo Lounge in Cornhill is one of a small chain of 'Lounge Restaurants' in the country, boasting a wonderful range of food to meet lots of dietary requirements including gluten free, dairy free, vegan and vegetarian in a relaxed formal setting where you can bring the children and the dog!
 Many of our shops and eateries are Dog Friendly in Bury St Edmunds!